Calizade Beauty Seeks to Highlight the Importance of Mental Health & Wellness

 Since its founding, Calizade Beauty has worked to build a supportive, uplifting community of confident individuals who are comfortable in their own skin.
 Yet, today, many people – especially young people – have been struggling with issues like depression and bullying.
 For far too many, social media has exacerbated these and related issues: the National Center for Health Research recently reported that 32% of 12-17 year old teens felt “anxious” as a result of social media and another survey found that nearly half of young social media users have experienced cyberbullying.

 Given this situation, Calizade Beauty felt compelled to use its brand to promote awareness about mental health and wellness.
-“As veterans, my wife and I know firsthand just how important it is to have good mental health,” says Lei, Calizade Beauty’s Founder.
+“As a veteran, I know firsthand just how important it is to have good mental health,” says Lei, Calizade Beauty’s Founder.
 “We also know that too many people today struggle in silence and that there is a lot of progress that needs to be made within this space.
-We wanted to be innovative in our support, so the Calizade Beauty team worked together to produce an original song called ‘Beauty’.
+We wanted to be innovative in our support, so the Calizade Beauty team worked together to produce an original song called ‘Beautiful’.
 We’re currently turning the song into an NFT that we will auction, with all proceeds going to amazing non-profits working to promote mental health in our communities.”

 To learn more about Calizade Beauty, visit its website or email info@calizadebeauty.com.